sivakumar-mahalingam/fastmrz/README.md

 This repository extracts the Machine Readable Zone (MRZ) from document images.
 The MRZ typically contains important information such as the document holder's name, nationality, document number, date of birth, etc.

-**️Features:**
+## ️✨Features:

-- Detects and extracts the MRZ region from document images
+- 👁️Detects and extracts the MRZ region from document images
-- Contour detection to accurately identify the MRZ area
+- ️🔍Contour detection to accurately identify the MRZ area
-- Custom trained models using ONNX
+- 🪄Custom trained models using ONNX
-- Contains checksum logics for data validation
+- 🆗Contains checksum logics for data validation
-- Outputs the extracted MRZ region as text/json for further processing or analysis
+- 📤Outputs the extracted MRZ region as text/json

 ## 🛠️Built With